Videomaster Home T.V. Game

 A nicely decorated metal case.

-Evidence of hand soldering.
+Left: evidence of hand soldering.
+Right: serial sticker

 TENNIS: